yhagio/tutorialedge.net/content/artificial-intelligence/breadth-first-search-java.md

 # The Results

-<p>Whilst Breadth First Search can be useful in graph traversal algorithms, one of its flaws is that it finds the shallowest goal node or station which doesn’t necessarily mean it’s the most optimal solution.
-Breadth First Search is only every optimal if for instance you happen to be in a scenario where all actions have the same cost.</p>
+Whilst Breadth First Search can be useful in graph traversal algorithms, one of its flaws is that it finds the shallowest goal node or station which doesn’t necessarily mean it’s the most optimal solution.
+Breadth First Search is only every optimal if for instance you happen to be in a scenario where all actions have the same cost.

-<p>Breadth First graph traversal algorithms also happen to be very computationally demanding in the way that they calculate the shortest path.
+Breadth First graph traversal algorithms also happen to be very computationally demanding in the way that they calculate the shortest path.
 Take for instance if we have a binary tree of depth 10.
 The binary tree contains nodes which contain a maximum of 2 child nodes each, this is otherwise known as having a branching factor equal to 2.  if we wanted to compute the optimal path for this graph then we would have to traverse, in a worst case scenario, 512 distinct nodes.
 Given that on modern machines this isn’t exactly what we would consider demanding, imagine if we had a new graph that had 3 child nodes for every node and the same depth of 10.
 With this new graph we would have to traverse, in a worst case scenario, 19,683 different nodes.
 And given that this is only at depth 10 with 3 child nodes, you can easily extrapolate the numbers for yourself.
-With a branching factor of 10 and a depth of 16, it would take 350 years to compute the solution on an ordinary personal computer, give or take.</p>
+With a branching factor of 10 and a depth of 16, it would take 350 years to compute the solution on an ordinary personal computer, give or take.

 # Our Driver Class